Product comparison: Talkjs vs Stream Chat

 Stream excells at top grade moderation tools that include AI-based auto moderation.
 While TalkJS offers a complete chat solution, it provides the infrastructure as well as a fully-featured chat UI that’s highly customizable.

-The Standard and Premium plan provide core messaging features as well as some advanced ones like:
+With regard to features, the TalkJS Basic and Growth plans provide core messaging essentials as well as some advanced ones like:

 - Customizable chat UI theme